-ECON 499 - Directed Studies in Economics Every Year, 1 to 3 (varies)
+ECON 499 - Directed Studies in Economics

 This course is designed to provide individual students with an opportunity to conduct supervised reading and research on a topic of the student's choice in consultation with a member of the economics teaching faculty.
 Student work in this course will be with a faculty member on a tutorial basis.
-Students must apply in advance to teaching faculty in economics for this course
+Students must apply in advance to teaching faculty in economics for this course.